strtwtsn/Office_365_and_Postfix/Readme.md

 **In generic.erb**

-Replace local email address with the local email address of the local user sending email
+Replace "From Name" with the local email address of the local user sending email

 This should be something like

 root@hostname from /etc/hosts

-Replace Office 365 email address with the address used in sasl_passwd.erb
+Replace email@domain.com with the address used in sasl_passwd.erb (The one for office 365)

 ***After configuration***